Introduction

 Create your plugin class

-The GetSetUp CLI will discover your plugin by looking for classes that implement the IGetSetUpPlugin
+The GetSetUp CLI will discover your plugin by looking for classes that implement the IGetSetUpPlugin interface.

 using GetSetUp.Plugin.Abstractions;